 Instead of providing a band aid solution like pain management, regenerative medicine repairs the tissue.
 Stem cells and platelets jump-start the body’s natural healing process.
 Patients can actually improve after regenerative medicine treatment.

 What are stem cells, and what makes them special?

-Stem cells are essentially blank slates.
+Stem cells are essentially blank slates and are classified as hematopoietic and non hematopoietic.
 They can differentiate into various cell types, such as cartilage, tendon, bone, skin, or red blood cells.
 Stem cell therapy uses stem cells to increase the number of specialized cells needed to repair soft tissue or bone.
 By boosting the number of specialized cells, the recovery time is shortened.

 What types of stem cells are there?